vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 -------------------------------

 Whenever the data contained in a tapioca object is a URL, you can open it in a browser by using the ``open_in_browser()`` method.

+For more information on what wrappers are capable of, please refer to the :doc:`features <features>` section.